kcamson/sose_team_project/docs/about.md

-## This is our project polling CLI.
+## This is our Poll CLI.

+Any user can either create a poll or answer one that has already been created.

-a poll consists of 2 or more answers.
-Each user ...
+A poll consists of 2 or more answers.
+Once answered, we will show you the response percentage breakdown!

-1. ...
-2. ...

-## CLI Considerations

-   - cli should prompt for a new poll or to create a poll (stored in a db)
-   - each poll should have a set number of questions with answers and responses stored